fabri1983/java2proto2grpc/README.md

 	and set it as *converter* attribute.
 See **Request** and **Response** example classes.
 - Provides two gRPC examples: *Helloworld* and *LoginService*.
 - Provides non secured and TLS-secured grpc server and client.
-- Use async grpc calls by *ListenableFuture*.
+- Use async grpc calls by *ListenableFuture* and with *rate limiter*.
 - Use of java compiler *-parameter* option to expose parameters name in signature definition, so we can get the real parameter name and so improve the *.proto* file readablity.
 - Provides a **ManagedChannelServiceDiscovery** with a **Consul Service Discovery** client and **Load Balancer** capability,